Pathé: Pathé' beginnings and world domination

 Deported to Auschwitz during the Second World War as he was Jewish, Bernard Natan was murdered by the Nazi regime in 1942.
 Despite severe weakening, Pathé survived and gradually resumed its activities towards the end of the Second World War, most notably with the release of Children of Paradise (1945).

-In 2024, Pathé Films released The Count of Monte Cristo.
-The film exceeded all expectations and quickly became the biggest success for a Pathé film since Bienvenue Chez Les Ch'tis (2008).
-Bienvenue Chez Les Ch'tis remains the second highest-grossing French box office, ahead for example of Avatar.

 Innovations

 Worldwide, the company emphasised research, investing in such experiments the synchronisation of film and gramophone recordings.
 In 1908, Pathé invented the newsreel that was shown in theatres prior to the feature film.
 The news clips featured the Pathé logo of a crowing rooster at the beginning of each reel.
 In 1912, it introduced 28 mm non-flammable film and equipment under the brand name Pathescope.
 Pathé News produced cinema newsreels from 1910, up until the 1970s when production ceased as a result of mass television ownership.

 In 1907, the Pathé group decided to abandon the outright sale of film prints and instead establish a novel rental system for cinema operators.
 This measure, motivated by the market's profitability crisis and the saturation caused by the resale of worn-out prints, marked a decisive break in the film industry: for the first time, a producer-distributor retained ownership of the prints and rented them to cinemas, ensuring the quality of screenings and regular revenue.
 This innovation, initiated by Charles Pathé, laid the foundations for the modern film distribution model, still based today on the rental of films.

 In the United States, beginning in 1914, the company built film production studios in Fort Lee and Jersey City, New Jersey, where their building still stands.
 The Heights, Jersey City produced the extremely successful serialised episodes called The Perils of Pauline.
 By 1918 Pathé had grown to the point where it was necessary to separate operations into two distinct divisions.
 With Emile Pathé as chief executive, Pathé Records dealt exclusively with phonographs and recordings.
 Brother Charles managed Pathé-Cinéma, which was responsible for film production, distribution, and exhibition.

 In 1922 they introduced the Pathé Baby home film system using a new 9.5 mm film stock, which became popular during the next few decades.
 In 1921, Pathé sold off its United States motion picture production arm.
 It was renamed "Pathé Exchange" and later merged into RKO Pictures, disappearing as an independent brand in 1931.
 Pathé sold its British film studios to Eastman Kodak in 1927, while maintaining the theatre and distribution arm.